How To Build A Mock Disaster & Test The Recovery Plan

 Michael Herrera is the CEO of the business continuity consulting firm MHA Consulting and the founder of BCMMetrics, a cloud-based tool designed to assess business continuity compliance and residual risk.

-Download Our Exercise Checklist!
+Download our Business Continuity Exercise Checklist!